The First World War Diaries of Sister Edith Appleton RRC OBE

 – an illustrated presentation.

 This is a joint presentation by Dick and Lisa Robinson.
 Extracts from the diaries will be read by Lisa and Dick will tell his great aunt’s story.
 Over 70 images are included and these will be projected from a PowerPoint presentation.
 We need a digital projector to be provided at the venue and a screen on which to show the images.

 In 2019 we are moving to London from our home in North Gloucestershire.
-For large events we are prepared to travel further afield; otherwise London or areas local to our home are acceptable.
+For large events we are prepared to travel further afield; otherwise venues in, or near to, London are acceptable.
 We would appreciate having our travelling costs covered and a reasonable fee.

 Below is a brief outline of the presentation.
 It lasts about 45 minutes to an hour but can be adjusted to suit the needs of your organisation.
 If you are interested in our presentation, email Dick at firstname.lastname@example.org.